Independence High School (San Jose, California): Band and orchestra

-Independence High School's instrumental program, led by Kenneth Ponticelli, includes (as of 2023-2024) Orchestra (the two previously distinct Orchestra 1 and 2-4 classes were merged starting in the 2020-2021 school year) Symphonic Band, and Wind Ensemble.
+Independence High School's instrumental program, led by Kenneth Ponticelli, includes (as of 2023–2024) Orchestra (the two previously distinct Orchestra 1 and 2-4 classes were merged starting in the 2020–2021 school year) Symphonic Band, and Wind Ensemble.

 The Marching Band was founded under the direction of Bob Russell and Dan Smith.
 They found early success by defeating the powerhouse and former National Champion Emerald Regime from Live Oak High School (Morgan Hill, CA).
 In 1979, the 76th Cavalry band made their first trip to Whitewater, Wisconsin to compete at the Marching Band of America National Championship.
 The band completed their first undefeated season by capturing the MBA National Championship Title in 1981.
 Their repertoire was "Light Cavalry Overture" (Franz von Suppé), "Imaginary Voyage" (Jean-Luc Ponty), "Sud de la Ciudad Del Oro" (Mike Smith), "She Believes in Me" (Steve Gibb), "Fanfare for the Common Man" (Aaron Copland), "Simple Gifts/Appalachian Spring" (Aaron Copland/Elder Joseph Brackett).
 From there, the 76th Cavalry went on a winning streak and went undefeated for three more years.

 The band made a comeback in 2005 with a show entitled "The Art Of War", placing third overall in WBA class A, AA, and AAA Championships at Johansen High School in Modesto, California.
 In 2006, the 76th Cavalry became Class AA Champion with a performance of Antonín Dvořák's New World Symphony, garnering 85.85 points at preliminaries and 87.69 at the finals—the first championships the Cavalry had won since 1981.
 The 76th Cavalry placed fourth in the overall A/AA/AAA classification.
 In 2007, the 76th Cavalry became Class AA Champion once again with a score of 82.5.
 This allowed them to advance into finals with all other A, AA, and AAA bands, where they placed fifth overall with a score of 84.1.
 In 2008, the 76th Cavalry placed second in Class A with a score of 80.40, clinching High General Effect and High Auxiliary captions with their show entitled "The Gathering, Selection by Rachmaninoff".
-In 2009, the band again took second place with a performance of Sergei Prokofiev's music from the ballet Romeo and Juliet with a score of 85.25; also earning High Percussion and High Auxilary.
+In 2009, the band again took second place with a performance of Sergei Prokofiev's music from the ballet Romeo and Juliet with a score of 85.25; also earning High Percussion and High Auxiliary.
 They moved onto A, AA, AAA Finals, and placed 4th overall with a score of 88.10.